The Harari Blueprint: 5 Provocative Ideas That Explain Our Past and Future

 “In the 21st century… the most important skill is to be able to change.
 To learn and unlearn.
 You will have to reinvent yourself again and again.”

-This is his ultimate “lesson for the 21st century.”
-In a world changing this fast, your knowledge will become obsolete.
+After reviewing hundreds of his interviews, it is clear this is his ultimate, practical “lesson for the 21st century.”
+In a world changing this fast due to tech and climate, your static knowledge will rapidly become obsolete.
 The only skill that matters is mental flexibility.
 Your ability to let go of old ideas and embrace new ones will be your single greatest asset.
-You are no longer “learning a job for life”; you are learning how to learn.
+You are no longer “learning a job for life”; you must learn how to learn.